MaheshJayasankar/MaterialFancyButtons/README.md

 	}
 ```

 *Note that all dependencies given above are not required.
-Only add the dependencies to the typeface modules that are needed for the current project.
+Only add the dependencies to the icon-font modules that are needed for the current project.
 E.g. If using Entypo and VaadinIcons typefaces only, then only add the dependencies `implementation project(':entypo_typeface')` and `implementation project(':vaadin_icons_typeface')`.*

-4. For using any of the precompiled icon-font libraries in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+2. For using any of the precompiled icon-font libraries in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
 ``` gradle
 	dependencies {
 		implementation fileTree(dir: 'libs', include: ['*.har'])